Unflappable inner peace.

-As opposed to just having things finished, completely clear up the larger unresolved issues personally and professionally that sap your energy and create other problems in your life.
+As opposed to just having things finished, completely clear up the larger unresolved issues in your life, both personally and professionally, that sap your energy and create other problems in your life.

 2. Surrender and accept what is.

 How can you find a solution when you are flailing about and tensed up?

-3. Take full responsibility for how you react to others.
+3. Take responsibility for your reactions.

 Decide who you want to be in all circumstances.
 Mentally prepare yourself and plan for a calm, unflappable response even during trying times.

-4. Become aware of and sensitive to feelings rather than ignoring them.
+4. Embrace feelings rather than ignoring them.

 They are sending you a message.
 Take time to poke around those feelings to discover what is behind them.

 5. Tell the entire truth.

 Lay it on the table in a gentle and authentic way to yourself and others.
 Hiding the truth doesn’t serve you in the long run.

 6. Know your higher self.

 Distinguish between your self versus your mind, ego, needs or past experience.
 Take the time to understand who you really are.

 7. Unhinge from adrenaline.

-Adrenaline is the drug of choice in a stressed out society.
+Adrenaline is the drug of choice in our stressed-out culture.
 It gives us a jolt of superhuman energy when faced with a threat.
 But mostly we use it to get that rush to blast through the day.

-8. Know what rattles your cage.
+8. Know what pushes your buttons.

 There’s a reason you react, and understanding the truth behind these feelings is the first step in addressing the problem or letting it go.